thatvirdiguy/thatvirdiguy.github.io/2022-03-27-hack-the-box:-poison.md

 ```

 It needed a password file to authenticate the connection.
 I wish I could say I realised immediately that I could use the contents of `secret.zip` here, but that wasn't the case.
-After racking my brain for several hours, I finally got the root flag.
+After racking my brain for several hours, I was finally able to connect—

 ```
 ┌──(thatvirdiguy㉿kali)-[~]